FMO vs. IMO vs. NMO vs. MGA vs. GA: What's the Difference?

 The five aforementioned acronyms all relate to different insurance marketing organizations that independent insurance agents can partner with to do business.
 Unfortunately, for new agents, there aren’t really set industry standards that establish what an insurance marketing organization is called, which can make trying to grasp what sets them apart from one another difficult.
 We want to do our best to provide a resource that rectifies that.

+For the purposes of this post, we’ll keep it broad.
 So generally speaking, how do FMOs, IMOs, NMOs, MGAs, and GAs differ from each other?

 FMO — Field Marketing Organizations

 In general, FMOs also offer agents a lot of other perks they can’t get elsewhere.
 For example, Ritter Insurance Marketing, the company behind the Ritter blog, is a national senior market FMO.
-Organizations like Ritter offer independent agents training and support (e.g., the Ritter blog and Agent Survival Guide Podcast, help with tough cases, quote engines, and other tools) to help them more easily get started in the industry and grow their businesses beyond their expectations.
+Organizations like Ritter offer independent agents training and support (e.g., the Ritter blog and Agent Survival Guide Podcast, help with tough cases, premier technology, and other tools) to help them more easily get started in the industry and grow their businesses beyond their expectations.

 While FMOs focus on health insurance products, they may also offer contracting for life insurance products or other types of ancillary insurance coverage.
 Agents who work with an FMO may have production requirements they have to meet to maintain their commission levels.
 It’s also worth noting that agents who partner with an FMO and later wish to leave the organization will have to get a release from the FMO.